razeCt/razeCt/README.md

 - Hi, I’m @razeCt;
 - I’m currently studying and practicing website development;
-- Funnily enough, i'm still learning / studying HTML, CSS and JS (front-end development) - It's taking longer than expected due to procastination (note: I updated this read me in October 19th, 2023.
-Things might take a different turn from this date as I progress - and I hope it's for the best).
+- Funnily enough, i'm still learning / studying HTML, CSS and JS (front-end development) - It's taking longer than expected due to procastination (note: I updated this read me in June 16th, 2024.
+Things have taken a different turn from last year - although I haven't yet progressed expressively).

 <!---
 razeCt/razeCt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.